 The deck has well-designed and deeply flared wheel wells that allow support for much bigger wheels than a street deck without suffering wheelbite, even when doing fast and tight carving.

-The Pilsner has mellow concave that’s well-matched for freestyle riding – just enough to stabilize your feet while sliding or riding faster, yet without locking them in and getting in the way when doing kick and flip tricks.
+The Pilsner has a mellow concave that’s well-matched for freestyle riding – just enough to stabilize your feet while sliding or riding faster, yet without locking them in and getting in the way when doing kick and flip tricks.

 The Pilsner deck boasts clear, spray-on grip made from crushed recycled glass.
 It looks great, though some riders complain about it not being replaceable.
 Most agree, however, the grip lasts for quite a long time.